xaviguasch/ds-a-javascript-challenges-tm/pending-to-revisit.md

 29-find-missing-letter-refactor DID IT RIGHT, but didn't use methods properly.
 Try again 31-fibonacci-sequence FAILED AT FIRST TRY, now I understand better how it works 36-flatten-array- FAILED AT FIRST TRY, TRY AGAIN!!
+37-permutations- FAILED MISERABLY!!!! really need to go over at it again